Facts and Figures

 Punggol has an estimated HDB resident population of 134,100 and we manage 49,229 flats in the town (as of 31 March 2018).
 These numbers are set to rise over the next few years as more developments take root and new residents and young families move into the town.

 In the past, Punggol was a fishing village occupied predominantly by Malay settlers.
 As more Chinese immigrants settled in Punggol, they engaged in plantation work, poultry farming and pig-rearing activities.

 Punggol’s history includes a national heritage site, Punggol Point, which saw the massacre of Chinese civilians by Japanese soldiers during World War II.

 Evolving Through The Years

-Punggol has come a long way from its days as a town where poultry, pig and vegetable farms were located.
+Punggol has come a long way from its days as a village where poultry, pig and vegetable farms were located.

-The 4.2 km long Punggol Waterway is now one of the most recognisable landmarks in the town.
-Residents and visitors can partake in a gamut of leisure activities along the waterway and enjoy the scenic views as they walk along the landscaped promenade.
+The 4.2km-long Punggol Waterway is now one of the most recognisable landmarks in the town.
+Residents and visitors can take part in a gamut of leisure activities along the waterway and enjoy the scenic views as they walk along the landscaped promenade.